nphl/DJP-algorithm/README.md

 # DJP-algorithm
-This project is a visual representation of the DJP algorithm on the Java
+This project is a visual representation of the Dijkstra-Jarník-Prim algorithm on Java language